jmajerus/infrastructure-mode-dns/README.md

 **Rethinking DNS/DHCP integration for resilience, intent awareness, and automation that serves reliability.**
 _Originated from early observations of Technitium DNS Server behavior and validated by the October 2025 AWS DNS outage._

+> [!IMPORTANT]
+> Infrastructure Mode (proposed): A new, first-class, intention-aware DNS/DHCP operating posture.
+Not in current releases.
+It preserves admin-created/static records and fixed reservations by default, reconciles via grace windows, detects drift, surfaces provenance, and ships with stability-first defaults.
+This repo is the design and vendor brief to make it real.
+> Why this matters: DNS/DHCP integrity underpins mission- and safety-critical environments (from hospitals and emergency services to manufacturing).
+Defaults should bias toward stability over aggressive cleanup.

 ---

 ## Introduction and Background